BramvdnHeuvel/Batteryboys/README.md

 Map 3:
 lowerbound: 17757
 upperbound: 76491
+These are calculated with an algorithm, called bounds.
+Here we check the fursthest away and the closest battery to a house.

 #### First fit batteries
 1000 keer gerund, zien dat de resultaten boven de 46000 blijven.